tomasc/mongoid_ability/README.md

 def ability
   @ability ||= Rails.cache.fetch([cache_key, 'ability'].join('/')) do
     MongoidAbility::Ability.new(self)
+  end.tap do |ability|
+    ability.owner ||= self
   end
 end
 ```

 Of course this assumes the user's `cache_key` updates when any of its locks (or locks stored on its roles) change.

+Note the owner has to be assigned after fetching the ability from cache.

 ### Decoration